ChainAgnostic/CAIPs/CAIPs/caip-222.md

 ## Simple Summary

-This CAIP defines a JSON-RPC method to authenticate wallet ownership/control of a blockchain account(s).
+This CAIP defines a JSON-RPC method to authenticate wallet ownership/control of one or more blockchain account(s), on one or more specific chains.

 ## Abstract